SiddharthMantri/covid-graphql/readme.md

 ### Data

 The data comes from the [2019 Novel Coronavirus (nCoV) Data Repository, by John Hopkins University](https://github.com/CSSEGISandData/2019-nCoV).
-It is retrieved, transformeed and cached for one hour.
+It is retrieved, transformed and cached for one hour.

 ### Usage